harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/node/node-io-stress.md

 ## Use cases
 - Node IO stress fault verifies the resilience of applications that share the disk resource for ephemeral or persistent storage during high disk I/O usage.
-- It tests application resilience on replica evictions that occur due I/O stress on the available disk space.
+- It tests application resilience on replica evictions that occur due to I/O stress on the available disk space.
 - It simulates slower disk operations by the application and noisy neighbour problems by hogging the disk bandwidth.
 - It also verifies the disk performance on increasing I/O threads and varying I/O block sizes.
 - It checks if the application functions under high disk latency conditions. when I/O traffic is very high and includes large I/O blocks, and when other services monopolize the I/O disks.